EMcHargue/MyLibraryProject/README.md

 2. Delete books from their library
 3. Access a list of all books in their library
 4. Edit the books in their library
+The home page lists the top three books based on highest ratings and lists the most recent book by index value.